csaguiar/media-bias-political-news/models/word_embeddings/README.md

-# Script to train word embeddings
+# Train word embeddings

+Implementation of word2vec training of word embeddings using Tensorflow, based on https://www.tensorflow.org/tutorials/representation/word2vec.

-This folder contains the final embeddings for training in 6 different datasets:
+This folder also contains the final embeddings for training in 6 different datasets:

 - `wb_gn_full`: Webhose and Google News with all articles
 - `wb_gn_conservative`: Webhose and Google News with only conservative sources